 What do meditation and migraines have to do with each other?
 Meditation is proven to help reduce stress and migraine attacks.

-I answer some of the most common questions below so you can get started now on finding better pain relief.
+Below I answer some of the most common questions I've been asked so you can get started now on finding better pain relief.

 The research proves migraine reduction and promises of better health, but what about secret mantras and special rules that come with some methods.